sudosoph/docs/content/how-to/setup-https.md

     37sJ5QsW+sJyoNde3xH8vdXhzU7eT82D6X/scw9RZz+/6rCJ4p0=
     -----END RSA PRIVATE KEY-----

-It is important for Section to function that the private key is **not** password protected.
+It is important that the private key is **not password protected**.
 Also, unlike the default for some Base64 encoding tools, the line length must be 64 characters.

 In most scenarios the openssl software can help produce the required files and convert them to the appropriate format.

-## Where to put your custom certificate and key
+### 3) Install the certificate in section.io

 Once you have your certificate and key in the formats described above, you can install them into section.io.

-Log in to [Aperture](https://aperture.section.io) for your application, and under the **Set up** menu select **HTTPS**.
+Log in to [Aperture](https://aperture.section.io) for your application, and in the sidebar under the **Set up** header select **HTTPS**.
 Copy & paste the certificate files you prepared earlier into the input boxes as labeled, then click *Save Changes*.
+Make sure the certificates are in the proper order.
+For help on that, check out [our guide] (/docs/how-to/https/determine-tls-certificate-order)

 This will deploy your certificate out to our delivery nodes.

 Once you have saved your public certificates and private key, when you come back to the HTTPS page the private key will not be displayed on screen as it would be a security risk to display it.

-### Certificate API Upload
+## Upload a certificate using the API

-To add an additional domain to your application via the API:
+### 1) To add an additional domain certificate  to your application via the API:

 `POST /account/{accountId}/application/{applicationId}/environment/{environmentName}/domain/{hostName}`